robotron2084/animation-retargeting/README.md

 Upon first open, the window will prompt you that you need to create an Animation Retargeting scriptable object.
 Press the button to do so.
 Your settings for retargeting will be saved to this asset.

 Next you must specify which Animation Clips you would like to modify.
-You can do this by dragging the animations into the `Clips` UI.
+You can do this by dragging items into the `Items` UI.
+You can drag the following items into the UI:
+  * Animation Clips
+  * Animators - All animation clips inside the animator will be modified.
+  * Folders - All animation clips inside the folder will be modified.
+This includes subfolders.

 Lastly you must specify a number of 'attribute mapping' actions.
 These are the properties that you'd like to modify, and how you'd like to modify them.
 There are three parameters to a mapping:
   * `From Path` - The path, or property that you'd like to modify.
 For example if you'd like to modify the `Position` of a transform input `Position`.